Nowhere is a Place: Travels in Chilean Patagonia

 Route distance: 18 km Approximate duration: 8 hours Difficulty: High

 A route running around the southern side of the Paine Massif takes you to Laguna Azul, a lagoon located in the Park ́s northeastern area.
 The route allows you to enjoy several perspectives of the Massif from the many viewing spots where we will stop along the way.
 Once you have arrived at Laguna Azul you will take a simple and relatively flat hike along a trail bordering the northern shore and leading to Paine Lake.
 A nearly 4 km hike on this trail affords full views at all times of the Paine Massif with the famous three Torres del Paine peaks.

 Route distance: 8 km Approximate duration: 8 hours Difficulty: Low

 PORTERIA SARMIENTO – PORTERIA LAGUNA AMARGA

-A medium-difficulty excursion, very interesting both from a botanical point of view – the route runs across one the Park’s most extended bioclimatic provinces, the pre-Andean xerophile scrubland, here practically untouched – as well as for its fauna, as guanacos, ñandus, grey foxes and other animals live in this area, all hunted by their predator the puma.
+A medium-difficulty excursion, very interesting both from botanical point of view – the route runs across one the Park’s most extended bioclimatic provinces, the pre-Andean xerophile scrubland, here practically untouched – as well as for its fauna, as guanacos, ñandus, grey foxes and other animals live in this area, all hunted by their predator the puma.
 You will able to get close to many of these species and find the hunting tracks left by the puma and other predator animals.
-You will also have the opportunity to visit an area with prehistoric cave paintings of the Pre-Tehuelche period, dated around 6,000-6,500 years old.
+You will also have the opportunity of visiting an area with prehistoric cave paintings of the Pre-Tehuelche period, dated around 6,000-6,500 years old.